WarlordSam07/Face_Detection-Using_OpenCV/README.md

 # Face_Detection using OpenCV.
-Face detection using Haar cascades is a machine learning based approach where a cascade function is trained with a set of input data.
-In this project,I have imported the pre-trained haar-cascade xml file for frontal face detection.
+Face detection using OpenCv is a simple program to detect Human Faces from the real time camera-feed.
+In this project, I have imported the pre-trained haar-cascade xml file for frontal face detection.